 Is Warby Parker really more innovative than No. 2, Apple, the retail disruptor of the century, and No. 3, Alibaba, the biometrics cyber payment pioneer?
 Maybe, maybe not.
 But Apple and Alibaba have been around a while, so Warby Parker gives Fast Company something new to talk about.

 Warby Parker Is nothing is not distracting.
-There’s the reported $100 million in revenue that Warby Parker is generating in its fifth year in business.
+There’s the reported $100 million in revenue that Warby Parker generated in its fifth year in business.
 There’s the Zara-esque vertical integration that has turned the eyewear industry on its ear.
 There’s the core buy-one-give-one marketing strategy that inextricably integrates capitalism with social responsibility.

-All of those leading edge retail practices are individually innovative.
-But what really earned Warby its designation as the World’s Most Innovative Retail Company in 2015 was the sum total of its retail innovations which managed to make something as utilitarian as eyeglasses sexy.
+All of those leading-edge retail practices are individually innovative.
+But what really earned Warby its designation as the World’s Most Innovative Retail Company in 2015 was the sum total of its retail innovations, which managed to make something as utilitarian as eyeglasses sexy.

-2015 World’s Most Innovative Retail Companies:
+Fast Company's 2015 World’s Most Innovative Retail Companies: